 These days it’s quite easy to set up a ‘fast house sale’ website and call oneself an expert.
 This often means that home sellers get bad advice from amateurs who don’t have their best interests at heart.

-For this reason, below are some of the main checks we would recommend:
+For this reason, below are some of our recommended checks:

 - Make sure you can find the firm on Companies House (you can also view company accounts, see how long they have been in business and download other relevant information).
 Remember that many sell house fast companies have similar names;

 - As a minimum, ensure the firm is registered at The Property Ombudsman (TPOS) and the National Association of Property Buyers (NAPB).
 Property Solvers is registered with the Trading Standards (Approved Code), the Information Commissioner’s Office (data protection) and the Anti Money Laundering (AML) regulatory body.
 Our work is also accredited by the National Landlords Association (NLA);

 - If the buyer is an individual, ask for their personal credit report (from a reputable agency such as Experian or Check My File).
 You can also obtain more specific information about the company Directors using these services;

 - Often, it’s a good idea to check the company that will be buying the property from you.
 It’s not a bad thing if it’s a different company (and fairly common practice), but make sure that your solicitor does all the relevant checks;

 - It’s usually unnecessary, but you may want to confirm that the company has cash funds to buy your house.
 We sometimes show clients an up-to-date bank statement or a letter from our solicitor (registered at The Law Society).
 An undrawn debt facility is also valid, but you may want to check the details of the loan;